ansible/ansible/rst/examples.rst

    When using ansible to run commands, and in particular the shell module, be careful of shell quoting rules.

 .. note::
-   Note that other than the command :ref:`modules`, ansible modules usually do not work like simple scripts.
+   Note that other than the command :doc:`modules`, ansible modules usually do not work like simple scripts.
 They make the remote system look like you state, and run the commands necessary to get it there.
 This is commonly referred to as 'idempotence', and is a core design goal of ansible.
 However, we also